MicahElliott/captain/README.md

 - Tiny and transparent: read and understand the whole code base (one file) in minutes
 - Simple: workflow is just calling the scripts you probably already have
-- No dependencies: if you have Such, you're already done
+- No dependencies: if you have Zsh, you're already done
-- Compatible: other managers don't play nice with git clients (eg, magit), but Captain does
+- Client-compatible: other managers don't play nice with some git clients (eg, magit)
-- Basic: config is just a Zsh file with arrays of scripts for each hook (no yaml etc)
+- Basic: config is just a `capt.zsh` file with arrays of scripts for each hook (no yaml etc)
 - Clear: your standard git-hooks become one-line calls to `capt`
 - Fun: get ideas for new hooks and be entertained by the Captain!
 - All documentation right here: this readme is all you need